SECRET-GUEST/How-Many-Books-Have-I-Written-As-A-Developer/README.md

 The calcul is simple, a pocket book like Isaac Asimov , cycle of fundation 1 you have 250 pages with almost 10.000 lines.

-So we are counting here every lines even `spaces`, comments, or one word lines, then divide by 10.000.
+The program will count every lines, obviously `spaces`, comments, or one word lines, then divide by 10.000.

-If you think that empty lines, or single words should not be counted in and compared to a line from Isaac Asimov book, remember when you was learning python and you wasn't founding the mistakes because of a single `space`.
-And also, remember empty pages in books, so yes, I'm counting empty lines.

 # Key Features